-In a recent webinar hosted by the Digital Twin Consortium, Jérôme Fournier, Corporate VP Innovation, Services and Growth at Nexans, and Michel Morvan, Co-Founder and Executive Chairman at Cosmo Tech, discussed how grid operators Groupe E and RTE apply Simulation Digital Twins to optimize operational and cost efficiencies.
+In a recent webinar hosted by the Digital Twin Consortium, Jérôme Fournier, Corporate VP Innovation, Services and Growth at Nexans, and Michel Morvan, Co-Founder and Executive Chairman at Cosmo Tech, discussed how grid operators Groupe E and RTE apply Prescriptive Simulation Twins to optimize operational and cost efficiencies.

 Today, grid operators face the challenge of balancing network performance with operational expenditures, risk mitigation, growing demand, and ever more stringent national and international energy policies.
 These challenges are compounded by the fact that in Western Europe, the vast majority of the grids in operation today are near the end of their lives and require extensive maintenance and replacement investments.